richardjohnreji/olist-data-warehouse-analytics/README.md

 # Olist Data Warehouse & Analytics

-An end-to-end e-commerce analytics project built around the Olist Brazilian E-Commerce dataset.
+An end-to-end Data Warehouse and Business Intelligence project built using the Brazilian E-Commerce Public Dataset by Olist.

-The project demonstrates the complete journey from **business understanding and raw data ingestion to data warehousing, dimensional modeling, Power BI semantic modeling, DAX, and business analytics**.
+This project demonstrates the journey from raw operational data to an analytics-ready data warehouse and Power BI reporting solution.

-The goal is to build an analytics solution that transforms raw business data into reliable information that can support business decision-making.
+The project covers:

+**Business Understanding → Data Warehouse Design → Python ETL → SQL Transformations → Data Quality Handling → Dimensional Modeling → Power BI Semantic Modeling → DAX → Business Analytics**

 ---

 ## Project Overview

-Olist is an e-commerce marketplace that connects sellers with customers.
+Olist is a Brazilian e-commerce marketplace that connects customers, sellers, products, payments, deliveries, and customer reviews.

-The business process can be simplified as:
+A simplified version of the business process is:

 ```text
 Customer